kumar905/Superstore-Sales-Profit-Analysis/README.md

 💡 Superstore Sales & Profit Analysis

-An end-to-end exploratory data analysis (EDA) of the Sample Superstore dataset — a US retail store's order-level data — built entirely with pandas, NumPy, and Matplotlib (no Plotly/Seaborn).
+An end-to-end exploratory data analysis (EDA) of the Sample Superstore dataset a US retail store's order-level data built entirely with pandas, NumPy, and Matplotlib (no Plotly/Seaborn).
 The project uncovers monthly sales & profit trends, category/sub-category performance, customer-segment behavior, and profit efficiency.

-📌 Project Overview

-The Sample Superstore dataset contains 9,994 order line items from a US-based retail store, spanning 3 product categories (Furniture, Office Supplies, Technology) across 17 sub-categories, sold to 3 customer segments (Consumer, Corporate, Home Office).
-This case study answers seven core business questions using pure Python data analysis — no BI tool involved.

 💡 Business Recommendations

 Investigate Furniture profitability — Tables and Bookcases operate at a loss; review discounting and pricing strategy for these sub-categories

-Double down on Technology — highest sales and highest profit; a strong candidate for continued investment/promotion Re-examine Consumer segment discounting — despite leading on total profit, it has the lowest profit margin of the three segments
+Double down on Technology — highest sales and highest profit; a strong candidate for continued investment/promotion

+Re-examine Consumer segment discounting — despite leading on total profit, it has the lowest profit margin of the three segments

 Plan inventory/staffing around seasonality — sales and profit both peak toward year-end (Nov–Dec), suggesting a strong holiday shopping pattern